MhmRhm/asio-recipes/benchmark/README.md

 I also ran the tests with the `TCP_NODELAY` option enabled on the sockets.
 Below has the benchmarking results for an Asio server running on a Windows machine and clients running on a Mac Mini M4.
 By changing only this single option, we achieved more than a **90× improvement** in performance—from **2,097.5 requests** to **191,174.2 requests**.

-The key takeaway is that achieving the best performance often requires experimentation.
-Factors such as the amount of data being transferred, required latency, and the number of concurrent clients all play a significant role in determining the optimal configuration.

 **Benchmark results (requests in 10 seconds, averaged over 10 runs):**

 | Server (Intel)                 | Client (Intel) | Default      | TCP_NODELAY |